sendbird/sendbird-chat-sdk-dotnet/README.md

 ## Introduction

 The Sendbird Chat SDK for .NET allows you to add real-time chat into your client app with minimal effort.
-Sendbird offers a feature rich, scalable, and proven chat solution depended on by companies like Reddit, Hinge, PubG and Paytm.
+Sendbird offers a feature rich, scalable, and proven chat solution.
 <br />

 ### How it works